evanca/quick-portfolio/index.md

 ## Analyzing Railroad Development, Abandonment, and Historic Population Density for Central Missouri

-The American rail system contributed to the growth and transportation of resources during the American industrial revolution, however, many abandoned railroads exist today.
+The American rail system contributed to the growth and transportation of resources during the American industrial revolution, however, many railroads have been abandoned.
 This project aims to explore local indicators which might explain railway abandonment using ArcPy

 Example Code:
 ```